 If you have questions about using PropertyEDGE or any of our products, we are here to help.
-Contact our customer service team at 206-217-0101.
+Contact our Customer Service team at 206-217-0101.

 The possible future of the ZIP code and how it could help insurance professionals

 Since at least 2012, the USPS has been considering making addresses more accurate and precise by geocoding them — assigning a latitude-longitude to each address.
 We don’t know when, or if, geocoding will happen, but if it does, it would improve mail delivery and potentially enable same-day delivery for e-commerce.
-Geocoding could also improve your business performance by giving you granular data to use for marketing and risk management.
+Geocoding could also improve your business performance by giving you granular data for marketing and risk management.

 Today, you might use ZIP codes to target marketing campaigns at residents based on the average or median income in that ZIP code.
-But both those income measures can vary within a ZIP code, and you could be sending marketing flyers to customers unlikely to respond to your offer.
+But both those income measures can vary within a ZIP code, and you could send marketing flyers to customers unlikely to respond to your offer.
 With more precise data, you could more effectively target your marketing and increase efficiency.

 Geocoded addresses could also give you greater insight into your concentration of risk.
 We’ve touched on a few property risk factors that vary within ZIP codes.
-Assessing your concentration of risk using just the ZIP code won’t be as useful as using geocoded addresses.
+Assessing your concentration of risk using just the ZIP code won’t be as valuable as using geocoded addresses.

 Geocoding addresses is only part of the process.
 The location data would still need to link to other data, such as income or property data.
-But, the potential is there.
+But the potential is there.
 In the meantime, we’ll continue working hard to ensure the PC and other data we provide you is as accurate as possible.